How to Relocate to the Netherlands from Armenia

 • Your employer`s company is registered with The Commercial Register of the Chamber of Commerce.

 An extension of the Single permit is available to all foreign nationals who want to keep working for their employer.
-If you want to relocate from Armenia to the Netherlands and need to know if you are eligible for a combined residence and employment permit, you can rely on our immigration experts in Netherlands for legal guidance.
+If you want to relocate from Armenia to the Netherlands and need to know if you are eligible for a combined residence and employment permit, you can rely on our immigration lawyer in Netherlands for legal guidance.

 A Dutch employer can hire an Armenian citizen only in some specific conditions.
 These are the following: